 The seven people identified with PPP2R5D changes ranged in age from 22 months to 15 years old.
 All seven had ID and/or DD, delays in walking and talking (with two people noted as being non-verbal), and low muscle tone (hypotonia).
-All but one person was diagnosed with ASD, and all but one people was observed as having macrocephaly (smaller than typical head size).
+All but one person was diagnosed with ASD, and all but one person was observed as having macrocephaly (larger than typical head size).
 See the table below for additional clinical features observed.
 These findings support the idea the PPP2R5D gene is linked to ID and ASD.

 Clinical Features Observed in 7 People with PPP2R5D Changes